Compare Internet Providers in Pakistan

 For competitive play you want stable ping and low packet loss.
 Fiber on Ethernet is usually the steadiest baseline; LTE can work when signal is clean.
 Always test from the PC or console you game on, with backups paused.

-Pair this hub with Speed History after a few runs, and skim Internet speed test guide for Mbps basics.
+Pair this hub with Speed History after a few runs, skim Internet speed test guide for Mbps basics, read the internet speed guide for gaming and streaming, and use WiFi speed categories to interpret your results.

 Fixed-line vs mobile